Drone strike kills US contractor in Syria; US retaliates | Law-Order

 Qatar's foreign minister also spoke around the same time with Iranian Foreign Minister Hossein Amirabdollahian.

-Austin said he authorised the retaliatory strikes at the direction of President Joe Biden.
+Austin said he authorized the retaliatory strikes at the direction of President Joe Biden.

+The US under Biden has struck Syria previously over tensions with Iran.
+In February and June of 2021, as well as August 2022, Biden launched attacks there.

+US forces entered Syria in 2015, backing allied forces in their fight against the Islamic State group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)